studygolang/gctt-godoc/Source/archive/zip/zip.md

         log.Fatal(err)
     }

-<h3 id="NewWriter">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L26">NewWriter</a>
+<h3 id="NewWriter">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L32">NewWriter</a>
     <a href="#NewWriter">¶</a></h3>
 <pre>func NewWriter(w <a href="/io/">io</a>.<a href="/io/#Writer">Writer</a>) *<a href="#Writer">Writer</a></pre>

 NewWriter returns a new Writer writing a zip file to w.

-<h3 id="Writer.Close">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L49">Close</a>
+<h3 id="Writer.Close">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L65">Close</a>
     <a href="#Writer.Close">¶</a></h3>
 <pre>func (w *<a href="#Writer">Writer</a>) Close() <a href="/builtin/#error">error</a></pre>

 Close finishes writing the zip file by writing the central directory.
 It does not (and cannot) close the underlying writer.

-<h3 id="Writer.Create">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L185">Create</a>
+<h3 id="Writer.Create">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L205">Create</a>
     <a href="#Writer.Create">¶</a></h3>
 <pre>func (w *<a href="#Writer">Writer</a>) Create(name <a href="/builtin/#string">string</a>) (<a href="/io/">io</a>.<a href="/io/#Writer">Writer</a>, <a href="/builtin/#error">error</a>)</pre>

 Create adds a file to the zip file using the provided name.
 It returns a Writer to which the file contents should be written.
+The file contents will be compressed using the Deflate method.
 The name must be a relative path: it must not start with a drive letter (e.g. C:) or leading slash, and only forward slashes are allowed.
 The file's contents must be written to the io.Writer before the next call to Create, CreateHeader, or Close.

-<h3 id="Writer.CreateHeader">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L214">CreateHeader</a>
+<h3 id="Writer.CreateHeader">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L243">CreateHeader</a>
     <a href="#Writer.CreateHeader">¶</a></h3>
 <pre>func (w *<a href="#Writer">Writer</a>) CreateHeader(fh *<a href="#FileHeader">FileHeader</a>) (<a href="/io/">io</a>.<a href="/io/#Writer">Writer</a>, <a href="/builtin/#error">error</a>)</pre>

-CreateHeader adds a file to the zip file using the provided FileHeader for the file metadata.
-It returns a Writer to which the file contents should be written.
+CreateHeader adds a file to the zip archive using the provided FileHeader for the file metadata.
+Writer takes ownership of fh and may mutate its fields.
+The caller must not modify fh after calling CreateHeader.

+This returns a Writer to which the file contents should be written.
 The file's contents must be written to the io.Writer before the next call to Create, CreateHeader, or Close.
-The provided FileHeader fh must not be modified after a call to CreateHeader.

-<h3 id="Writer.Flush">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L43">Flush</a>
+<h3 id="Writer.Flush">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L49">Flush</a>
     <a href="#Writer.Flush">¶</a></h3>
 <pre>func (w *<a href="#Writer">Writer</a>) Flush() <a href="/builtin/#error">error</a></pre>

 Flush flushes any buffered data to the underlying writer.
 Calling Flush is not normally necessary; calling Close is sufficient.

-<h3 id="Writer.RegisterCompressor">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L292">RegisterCompressor</a>
+<h3 id="Writer.RegisterCompressor">func (*Writer) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/archive/zip/writer.go#L378">RegisterCompressor</a>
     <a href="#Writer.RegisterCompressor">¶</a></h3>
 <pre>func (w *<a href="#Writer">Writer</a>) RegisterCompressor(method <a href="/builtin/#uint16">uint16</a>, comp <a href="#Compressor">Compressor</a>)</pre>